Skip to main content

 end

-3. Now we need to calculate and return the Bitcoin equivalent price.
-Add the conversion logic:
+3. Now we need to return the price in Bitcoin.
+Add:

 def bitcoin_total